Battle of Fort Davidson: Battle

-After the fighting died down, commander Alonzo W. Slayback sent Ewing a note that the African Americans within the fort would be massacred if captured.
+After the fighting died down, commander Alonzo Slayback sent Ewing a note that the U.S. Colored Troops within the fort would be massacred if captured.
 Price decided to try further attacks the next day.
 Believing that the moat had been the primary obstacle, Price ordered his men to spend the night building ladders to be used in crossing the moat.
 Meanwhile, Ewing decided to abandon the fort that night.
 The Union soldiers slipped past Confederate soldiers of Dobbins's brigade surrounding the fort, and a trailing group detonated Fort Davidson's magazine.
 The Confederates neither noticed the escape nor reacted to the explosion.
 Union casualties were 213.
 Castel placed Confederate casualties as between 800 and 1,000, while Sinisi placed Confederate casualties at around 500.
 Cabell's brigade lost about 10 percent of its strength.

 Aftermath

 Ewing's survivors retreated in the direction of Rolla via Leasburg and was pursued part of the way by Shelby's and Marmaduke's men, while Price took Fagan's division north, destroying railroad depots in the process.
 The Confederates pursuing Ewing's men eventually broke off the pursuit and rejoined Price's main body on September 29.
 On October 1, Confederate troops occupied the town of Pacific, which was within 40 miles of St. Louis.
 Confederate morale was depressed by the bloody attacks, which also revealed that the units of Price's army were largely of low quality.
-Price decided to cancel the attack against St. Louis, and instead move westwards towards the state capital of Jefferson City.
+Price decided to cancel the attack against St. Louis, and instead moved westwards towards the state capital of Jefferson City.

 On October 7, Price's army had reached high ground near Jefferson City.
 However, Price, with the failed attacks against Fort Davidson in mind, decided that the garrison of the city was too strong to attack, and instead continued moving west.
-With Union troops near the Kansas–Missouri state line, and more following him west, Price's army moved towards Kansas City, Missouri, fighting several small actions on the way.
+With Union troops near the Kansas–Missouri state line, and more following him west, Price's army moved towards Kansas City, fighting several small actions on the way.
 On October 23, Price was defeated near Kansas City by a sizable Union force in the Battle of Westport.
-The Confederates retreated back through Kansas, suffering several further defeats along the way, including a disastrous rout at the Battle of Mine Creek on October 25, in which Marmaduke and hundreds of other men were captured.
-Union troops pursued Price's defeated army all the way to the Arkansas River; the Confederates eventually retreated all the way to Texas.
+The Confederates retreated back through Kansas, suffering several further defeats along the way, including a disastrous rout at Mine Creek on October 25, in which Marmaduke and hundreds of other men were captured.
+Union troops pursued Price's defeated army all the way to the Arkansas; the Confederates eventually retreated all the way to Texas.
 During the campaign, Price had lost over two-thirds of his men.